 Buck warrants that each of their knives will be free from defects in materials and workmanship for the life of the knife.
 Buck states that they will, at their option, repair or replace with a new knife any Buck knife that is defective.
-Buck knives do not warrant against misuse, normal wear and tear and or product changes.
-Buck state that their knives are not intended to be used as hammers, chisels, pry bars or screwdrivers.
-If used as a hammer, chisel, pry bar or screwdriver the warranty will be voided.
+Buck knives do not warrant misuse, normal wear and tear, or product changes.
+Buck state that their knives are not intended to be used as hammers, chisels, pry bars, or screwdrivers.
+If used as a hammer, chisel, pry bar, or screwdriver the warranty will be voided.

 The Buck Pursuit Pro series is a series of affordable knives that meets the need for a mid-range hunting knife.
 For both the beginner and the more experienced, serious hunter, these knives are well suited.
 We have not come across any downsides, they are very solid knives offered at a decent price.